vuejs/vue-cli/README.md

   - `completeMessage`: the message to be displayed to the user when the template has been generated.
 You can include custom instruction here.

+  - `complete`: Instead of using `completeMessage`, you can use a function to run stuffs when the template has been generated.

 #### prompts

 The `prompts` field in the metadata file should be an object hash containing prompts for the user.
 For each entry, the key is the variable name and the value is an [Inquirer.js question object](https://github.com/SBoudrias/Inquirer.js/#question).
 Example: